avi-azar-1/rhel8.8-ansible/README.md

 # rhel8.8-ansible
-all required rpms to install ansible ver 2.12 on an offline server running rhel ver 8.8 plus all general collections and packages to run most playbooks
+contains an easy install for ansible ver 2.12 on an offline server running rhel ver 8.8

+**contains:**
+-all required rpms
+-all general collections and packages to run most playbooks

 **how to:**
 unzip directory and copy do destination server